pantelis/artificial-intelligence/_sources/intro.md

 **Logistics** ✍
 ^^^
-Course Dates: Jan 18/28 - May 19/24 2022
+Course Dates: May 24  - Aug 2nd 19/24 2022

-NYU: CS-GY-6613-Section I: Fri 5pm-7.30pm Rogers Hall, Rm 215 Loc: Brooklyn Campus

-NJIT: CS370-002: Tue & Thu 4pm EST,  Loc: Guttenberg Info Tech Center 1400
+NJIT: CS670: Tue 5.30pm EST,  Loc: NJIT Campus

 ---
 **Communication** 🚀
 ^^^
 We use Slack for all communications: announcements and questions related to lectures and projects.
-Slack info has already been sent to you via Canvas (NJIT) / Brightspace (NYU).
+Slack info has already been sent to you via Canvas (NJIT).
 Please install Slack in your smartphones as well.

 ---
 **Office Hours**
 ^^^
-NJIT / NYU: Professor Office hours will be coordinated via Slack  - the process is simple: direct message and make arrangements for a 30min slot.
+NJIT: Professor Office hours will be coordinated via Slack  - the process is simple: direct message and make arrangements for a 30min slot.
 After we agree on the slot, please send a **GMeet calendar** invitation to me.
 If you can please include in your invitation the questions / issues you face so that we can have a productive meeting.

-NYU TAs: We  have published TA hours in slack.

 ---
 **Staff (TAs)**